riverloopsec/killerbee/README.md

 QUESTIONS/COMMENTS/CONCERNS
 ==============
-Please drop us a note:
+Please us the ticketing system at https://github.com/riverloopsec/killerbee/issues.

 The original version was written by: jwright@willhackforsushi.com The current version, fixes, etc are handled by: ryan@riverloopsecurity.com